 A Little About Shifi

-I have always been intrigued as to what makes some families succeed and others families fail.
+I have always been intrigued as to what are the ingredients that create healthy families.
 One of the best decisions I’ve made was pursuing an advanced degree in Marriage and Family Therapy.
 I have been told many times that my passion for the field is infectious and that my relentless pursuit in trying to find the “secrets to success” from up-to-date research has actually become an obsession.

 My own children have been the greater impetus to the amount of time that I have spent, both in and out of school, researching how healthy families function and specifically what we need to do as parents to help our children.

 Thanks to the available literature and wonderful training, I’ve been able to uncover what I believe is a common denominator in healthy relationships: the development of true empathy.